jqwik-team/jqwik/BACKLOG.md

 - ArbitraryProvider: Add priority to provider registration to allow more specific providers.
   Currently the order of registration is decisive - last registered provider wins.

-- Add ReportingMode.FALSIFIED, GENERATED_AND_FALSIFIED: Report only, also falsified values, also during shrinking

 - Report the samples in the state BEFORE execution of property method

 - Filter out duplicates in generated sets

 - Generator/Arbitrary for sequences of method/function calls

-- Test shrinking with combined arbitraries, especially Arbitrary.withSamples(...)

 - Shrinking
   - Time limit (100ms default?) for shrinking